kony/Foodie/README.md

    *Key for this metrics is "payment".

 8.No of users subscribed for push.
-   *Key for this metrics is "".
+   *Key for this metrics is "subscribed for push".

 9.No. of users entered map form for location: *Key for this metrics is "map1".